 Pro users who pay approxminately $13USD per year can also get a summary of the top tags they have used in their Instagram posts, top filters used to edit photos, top locations, and date based archives.

-Pro users can also see all of the above stats for other Instagram users who use Followgram.
-The downside of this is that it is hard to tell who is a Followgram user – the only way to find out is to go to their profile and click on the statistics link.
+Pro users can also see all of the above stats for other Instagram users who use Collecto.
+The downside of this is that it is hard to tell who is a Collecto user – the only way to find out is to go to their profile and click on the statistics link.

-Other features offered to Pro users on Followgram include private messaging between Instagram users also on Followgram, a custom header and background for your public Followgram page, and no ads on your public profile page.
+Other features offered to Pro users on Collecto include private messaging between Instagram users also on Collecto, a custom header and background for your public Collecto page, and no ads on your public profile page.